// Power & Thermals

 Conclusion

 Power mode selection on the Jetson Orin Nano is a critical deployment decision that balances performance, thermal management, and power budget.
-The 5W mode targets fanless and battery-powered edge devices with modest throughput needs.
-The 7W mode offers a practical middle ground for stationary deployments with modest cooling.
+The Orin Nano 8GB supports two modes — 7W and 15W — not three.
+The 7W mode is the lowest available, targeting fanless and battery-powered edge devices with modest throughput needs.
 The 15W mode targets higher throughput for real-time and heavier multi-model inference pipelines.
+The Orin Nano Super extends this range with 25W Super and MAXN Super modes for workloads requiring even greater compute headroom.

 Prototype with representative workloads in your target mode before deployment, and validate thermal stability under sustained operation.
 With careful mode selection and a cooling design aligned to your environment, Orin Nano can deliver efficient edge AI inference across a wide range of use cases.